Bruno K: Musical style and influences

 Bruno K's music is a blend of Afrobeat, R&B, and soul, often accompanied by acoustic guitar.
 His lyrics focus on love, heartbreak, social commentary, and personal experiences.
 He cites his Christian faith and personal struggles as key inspirations behind his music.

 Personal life

 Bruno K is a born-again Christian.
 He embraced Christianity during a difficult period in his life, marked by emotional distress following a failed relationship.
 He regularly attends Phaneroo Fellowship and attributes his spiritual healing to Apostle Grace Lubega.

 He is a father to three children.
 His daughter, Briella, was born to his partner, Racheal Nasasira, who died of skin cancer in 2021.
 Bruno faced public scrutiny over her death but denied allegations of neglect, clarifying that her family was well-off and had provided adequate medical care.

 Bruno has been candid about his past struggles, including surviving COVID-19, dealing with abusive relationships, and overcoming career setbacks.
 He has used his platform to speak out on men's rights, emotional abuse, and mental health.

+In 2026, Kiggundu enrolled in intensive German language courses at the German Language School Kampala, citing a desire to expand his professional horizons and creative opportunities abroad.